 We’ve got to be creative these days, that’s for sure!

-None of the kids could find a tombstone with only initials.
+One of the items on our scavenger hunt was to find a tombstone that only had the initials of the deceased engraved on the stone.
+After searching and searching, none of the kids could find a tombstone with only initials on it.
 (I guess our cemetery isn’t old enough.)
-But my middle child just wouldn’t quit searching.
+But my middle child just wouldn’t quit.
 He was determined to check every box on the list!

 Finally, I called out: “Thales, we’re going home now!
 Come on!”